skgrange/rmweather/cran-comments.md

 ## New package version

-This is a minor package update for the package with some minor additional functionality and the addition of new citation information.
+This is a minor package update for the package with some minor additional functionality and the addition of new citation information in the form of a new journal article.

 ## Test environments